operand/agency/README.md

     ...
 ```

-You can also callbacks for various purposes:
+You can also define callbacks for various purposes:

 ```python
 class CalculatorAgent(Agent):